amannj/comtradeRggregator/README.md

     reported by countries specified in argument `partners`.

--   `tradecode` - Select trade database and classification to be extracted; default is `HS2007`; monthly trade data only available following `HS` classification; the full list of possible trade classifications and their corresponding input arguments used in the `comtradeRggregator` package are provided in *Table Supported Trade Classification*.
+-   `tradecode` - Select trade database and classification to be extracted; default is `HS2007`/`H3`; monthly trade data only available following `HS` classification; the full list of possible trade classifications and their corresponding input arguments used in the `comtradeRggregator` package are provided in *Table Supported Trade Classification*; argument accepts long classification names (e.g. `HS2007`) or abbreviation (e.g. `HS3`) as inputs.

 -   `ag` - Level of aggregation of trade data; varies by trade data set.